peeyush113/influx/README.md

 # influx

-An open source clone of [rescue time] (https://www.rescuetime.com/) analytics of time one spent  important
+An open source and developer friendly clone of [rescue time] (https://www.rescuetime.com/) for linux.
+It do not push your tracked data to any remote server and keep you the owener of yor data.